pandey-ankit/wls-for-oke-wko/remote-desktop/remote-desktop.md

 2. Type **WebLogic OKE** in the search box and then click **Oracle WebLogic Suite for OKE BYOL**.
     ![menu stack](images/menu-stack.png)

-3. Select the latest version **23.3.2-oke_v1.26.2-...** and choose your compartment and check the box for accepting the terms and condition.
+3. Select the latest version available and choose your compartment and check the box for accepting the terms and condition.
 Click **Launch Stack**.
     ![launch stack](images/launch-stack.png)

 4. In Stack information section, leave everything default and click **Next**.